Core themes: Relationships and Living in the Wider World

 KS1-5

-Ensure external visitors or speakers make a safe and effective contribution to your school's PSHE programme.
+Ensure external visitors or speakers make a safe and effective contribution to your school's PSHE programme, in line with the 2025 RSHE statutory guidance.

 KS3-5